• Skip to primary navigation

 Red wine – I like to use a full-bodied red wine like a Shiraz or a Pinotage, but it doesn’t really matter.
 What does matter is that you cook with wine that you would actually drink.
 A cheap vinegary plonk isn’t going to improve with cooking!
 If you don’t want to cook with wine, you can simply substitute the wine with extra stock, or you could substitute it with red grape juice.

-Stock – I used vegetable stock cubes because I couldn’t find any lamb stock cubes and I didn’t want to introduce a beef flavour to the dish.
+Stock - I used vegetable stock cubes because I couldn't find any lamb stock cubes and I didn't want to introduce a beef flavour to the dish.
 You could use chicken stock cubes instead.
-To make the stock just dissolve the stock cube in a cup of boiling water.
-You could use a stock pot instead of a stock cube if you prefer.
+To make the stock dissolve the stock cube in a cup of boiling water.
+You could use a stock pot instead of a stock cube.

 Cornflour – this is entirely optional – I like to use a little cornflour mixed with water to thicken the gravy.
 You may find your gravy has thickened sufficiently (thanks to the potatoes), or you may prefer a broth-like consistency.

-Salt and pepper – this is for seasoning, and to your own taste.
+Salt and pepper - this is for seasoning, and to your taste.

 What to do

-There’s not too much to do actually – the pressure cooker does most of the work!
+There's not really too much to do - the pressure cooker does most of the work!

 Preparation